 CASPer is an assessment tool that is rapidly gaining popularity across the world.
-By the end of 2017, over 100,000 people have taken the test, and about 50% of all U.S. medical school applicants and 80% of all Canadian medical school applicants will have had to complete CASPer at some point during their application process.
+By the end of the 2018-2019 admissions cycle, over 200,000 people will have taken the test, and about 50% of all U.S. medical school applicants and 80% of all Canadian medical school applicants will have had to take CASPer at some point during their application process.
 CASPer was first created in 2005 at McMaster University and in 2010, the test was incorporated into the official admissions process at the Michael DeGroote School of Medicine.
-CASPer, which stands for the Computer Based Assessment for Sampling Personal Characteristics, is predominantly a situational judgement test (SJT) that presents test-takers with a series of realistic, hypothetical scenarios and asks them to type out what they would do if they were to be in that particular situation.
+CASPer is a situational judgement test (SJT) that presents test-takers with a series of realistic, hypothetical scenarios and asks them to type out what they would do if they were to be in that particular situation.

-This year, CASPer will begin its implementation across a number of physician assistant programs along with many more medical schools and other health care programs (see here for the most updated list of programs who are using CASPer).
+CASPer has been implemented into the admissions process for a number of physician assistant programs along with many more medical schools and other health care programs (see here for the most updated list of programs who are using CASPer).
 With its rising popularity, there has also been a rise in the number of articles that have been written about CASPer—which unfortunately have not always been completely accurate.
 In this article, we want to give you an overview of CASPer straight from the source directly responsible for the construction and delivery of the test.

 What is CASPer measuring?